 The selection process takes place during the late in the fall and early in the spring semesters and consists of four stages: nomination, application, group interview, and individual interview.
 Prior to starting the selection process, applicants are strongly encouraged to review the “About Us” section of the website to learn more about the Blackburn Institute’s vision, mission, and values.
-Below are the process deadlines and information for the 2020-21 academic year.
+Below are the selections deadlines and information for the 2023-24 academic year.

-Nominees receive notification of their nomination via e-mail.
-Nominees are also invited to a New Student Interest Session, where they learn more about the Institute and the selection process, as well as meet current Blackburn students and have a chance to ask questions.
+Students who are curious about Blackburn and nominees are invited to an interest session, where they learn more about the Institute and the selection process, as well as meet current Blackburn students and have a chance to ask questions.

 In mid- to late-January, nominated students who are interested in the Institute will then complete an application consisting of one essay question.
 Essays are evaluated anonymously by a panel of Blackburn Fellows, Advisory Board members, students, and campus staff members.